frischwood/HeMu-dev/README.md

 To download and prepare the data:
 1. Download the dataset from the Zenodo repository
-2. Extract the contents to the `data` directory in this repository
+2. Extract the content to the `data/Helio` directory in this repository

 ### Download + pre-processing
 All data used is publicly available and can be downloaded independently.
 The download and pre-processing steps are removed here to simplify reproduction, but are available in the production version of HeMu (see [Related links](#related-links))